f3carpex/f3carpex.github.io/content/q/index.md

 {{< button href="https://f3southcary.com/q/" >}}South Cary Q Shop{{< /button >}}|
 {{< button href="https://docs.google.com/spreadsheets/d/1hONC1hldfNIUX1ewJmcyYHO3sB9QggGLhM_7Qs_frqc/edit?gid=0#gid=0" >}}Sign up for the 4x4 Challenge*{{< /button >}}
 <br/>
-The 4x4 Challenge involved posting at 4 different regions of the Greater Carpex Region in one week.
+The 4x4 Challenge involves posting at all 4 regions of the Greater Carpex Region in one week.
 If you Q all 4 times, you get to sign the flag!
 <br/>
 <br/>